cloudstax/firecamp/docs/architect/README.md

 More and more workloads are running on public cloud directly.
 The public cloud provides stable network and storage for the applications.
 It would be great to leverage the public cloud ability.
 For example, AWS Route53 supports multiple regions.
 It would be good to leverage Route53 to run the stateful service across regions.

 3. **Fit for private cloud.**
 The solution could be easily expanded to the private cloud and hybrid cloud.
-On the private cloud, it will be valuable to support the distributed storage such as Ceph, GlusterFS, etc, and commodity hardware.
+On the private cloud, it will be valuable to support the EBS like storage such as Ceph, GlusterFS, etc, and commodity hardware.

 4. **Cross container orchestration frameworks.**
 Kubernetes is the most popular framework.
 AWS ECS is also a very valuable option on AWS.
 AWS ECS is simple to set up and use, and there is no master nodes for you to manage.
 Docker Swarm is very simple.
 Docker Swarm would also be a good option for some simple workloads.
 It will be valuable to have the stateful services work across these frameworks seamlessly.